9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 4/Terms/Coordination.md

 - ### **[[Coordination]]**
 	- Coordination involves ***reporting incidents and sharing information, throughout the incident response process***, based on the organization's established standards.
 	- Coordination is important for many reasons.
 It ensures that organizations meet compliance requirements and it allows for coordinated response and resolution.
+	- Report incidents and share information throughout the response process, based on established standards.